PayakulaTarun/PayakulaTarun/README.md

 ## About Me

-💻 I'm a [Your Role] passionate about [Your Interests]
-🌱 Currently learning [Technology/Skill You're Learning]
+💻 I'm a P.Tarun Chandra passionate about Artificial Intelligence 🌱 Currently learning mobile application development
-🔭 Working on [Current Project]
+🔭 Working on Personal System
-👯 Looking to collaborate on [Type of Projects]
+👯 Looking to collaborate on AI Projects
-💬 Ask me about [Your Expertise]
+💬 Ask me about Python
-📍 Based in [Your Location]
+📍 Based in Vijayawada,Andhra Pradesh,India

 ## 🛠️ Skills